-In 2021, UT Police launched the Community Partnership Council (CPC) to enhance and advance the relationship between UT Police and the community.
-In July, members were invited to a special experience designed to give participants an inside look into police operations.
-Here, Training Sergeant Isaac Graham discusses de-escalation techniques and the Taser system.
+In 2022, UT Police was able to host its first departmental tour since the start of the COVID-19 pandemic.
+The tour group comprised MD Anderson Administrative Fellows who were introduced to departmental strategy, weapons systems, the telecommunications center and tactical vehicles.
+Here, Special Response and Major Event Planning Sergeant Scott Barnwell discusses the role of rifles in an officer's toolbox.

-Additional functions of RSOE consists of Risk, Strategy, and Planning and Administration; Risk Operations and Development; and Risk Protection Services.
+Functions of RSOE consist of Planning and Administration; Outreach and Operational Excellence; and Risk Protection Services (i.e. Police Technology & Risk Operations); and Uniformed Security Operations.

-Risk, Strategy, and Planning and Administration is dedicated to the continuous improvement of the department through the implementation of excellence initiatives, staff development and training.
-Projects overseen by this office may range from departmental process studies to organizational efficiencies.
-The team researches key areas related to strategic direction and implementation strategies, as well as reviews programs evaluates results.
-Risk Operations and Development consists of the Community Outreach team, Training and Weapons Qualification team, the Talent Management team, the UT Police Risk Operations Center (ROC), and Uniformed Security Operations.
+Planning and Administration oversees projects ranging from departmental process studies to organizational efficiencies.
+The team researches key areas related to strategic direction and implementation strategies, as well as reviews programs and evaluates results.

+Outreach and Operational Excellence consists of the

+Community Outreach team, Training and Weapons Qualification team, the Talent Management team, the technology support function for the UT Police Risk Operations Center (ROC), and Property and Evidence.

 The Community Outreach team ensures communication with the community through email, website and social media channels.
-Products include safety bulletins, alerts and general safety tips, and departmental news and announcements.
+Products include safety bulletins, general safety tips, departmental news, and announcements.
 An integral part of the outreach endeavor is providing an array of safety classes and prevention programs for MD Anderson workforce members and students.
 The Training and Weapons Qualification team maintains records and compliance reporting of licensee training to the Office of the Director of Police for UT System as well as the Texas Commission for Law Enforcement.
 This team ensures UT Police personnel are prepared and trained to meet the agency needs of the future.
 It ensures that officers complete required training programs, selects instructors for those programs and evaluates the training programs.

-The Talent Management team recruits and hires personnel, and provides training to develop new skills and maintain current skills.
+The Talent Management team recruits personnel and provides training to develop new skills and maintain current skills.
 The team is responsible for coordinating interviews, posting job positions, advertising openings, processing new hires and conducting background checks.